stephengladney/gladknee/README.md

 <details>
 <summary>&nbsp;&nbsp;clampNumber</summary>

-### **clampNumber(n: number, min: number: max: number): number**
+### **clampNumber(n: number, min: number | false: max: number | false): number**

-Enforces a minimum and/or maximum limit on a number and returns the number or the enforced limit
+Enforces a minimum and/or maximum limit on a number and returns the number or the enforced limit.
+You can pass `false` or 0 for a limit parameter to bypass that limit.
 <br><br>
 Example: